 The productivity landscape has completely changed as of 2019, and so too should the way you approach your work.
 Using technology to your advantage is one of the most strategic ways you can stay productive in a coworking space.

 Start off with a good time tracking software that will keep a record of how you spend your time, productively or otherwise.
 While apps like Due Time Tracking, Harvest, and Top Tracker are made especially for freelancers to create transparency in the billing process, you can also just use them for yourself to make sure you stay on task.
+Don't forget to check other apps for digital nomads that will make your life way easier.

 If you’re writing consistently, Grammarly can make editing more streamlined, and you can even consider other apps that sync your emails to your calendars, that automatically generate to-do lists or others that seamlessly backup your important documents in the cloud.